 Hereditary Breast Cancer Quality Improvement Pilot Project

-July 2024
+As of July 2024

 The FMEC is pleased to share the Executive Summary for the completed Hereditary Breast Cancer QI Pilot Project.
 Approximately 211 physicians (158 residents, 53 faculty) and 52 other clinical staff are estimated to have been impacted by the project.
 A subset of forty-eight family physicians and residents from the participating Family Medicine Residency Programs (FMRPs) completed the project for 20 Prescribed CME and 20 Performance Improvement credits (12 family physician faculty and 36 residents).